Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 This section again starts with an uword which is the number of object data entries.

-Each object data consists of 14 bytes:
+Each object data entry consists of 14 bytes:

 Offset | Type | Description
 ----|----|----